These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 As it pertains to student organizations, “solicitation” is defined as the seeking of funds or support by a registered student organization from sources other than its members, including the procurement of supplies and other forms of support and the selling and distribution of items, materials, or products and services.
 Registered student organizations may be authorized to solicit on campus as long as such solicitation is consistent with the aims of the organization and is not for the personal benefit of members.
 In interpreting the aims or purposes of the registered student organization, the statement in its constitution will be followed.

 Requests for approval of any form of solicitation must be made online with the Center for Student Engagement no later than seven working days preceding the date of the proposed date of the activity.
-Prior to approval by the Office of the Dean of Students, the requesting organization must make appropriate arrangements and scheduling with the administrative office of the facility to be used.
+Prior to approval by the Center for Student Engagement, the requesting organization must make appropriate arrangements and scheduling with the administrative office of the facility to be used.
 Content approval for the project is not a guarantee of the availability of the space.
-The Office of the Dean of Students will assist the organization in scheduling and coordinating outdoor space with the appropriate Facilities Management office.
+The Center for Student Engagement will assist the organization in scheduling and coordinating outdoor space with the appropriate department, office, or division.
 Ordinarily, the academic buildings and the nonpublic areas of the residence halls will not be used for purposes of solicitation.

 When the death of any student occurs, whether on or off campus, the Office of the Vice Chancellor for Student Life coordinates the university’s response.
 The goal is to provide timely, caring assistance to the family, survivors, and campus community.